-Proper sourcing can help you both widen your candidate pool by reaching out to more sources of hires, and help you pare down your talent pool when you need to sort the best from the great.
+Proper sourcing can help you both widen your candidate pool by reaching out to more sources of hires and help you pare down your talent pool when you need to sort the best from the great.
 But how do you go about recruiting in an age where candidates are seemingly everywhere (and nowhere at the same time), overloading your recruiting process with useless information?
-You make sourcing candidates clean, easy and simple, that’s how.
+You make sourcing candidates clean, easy, and simple, that’s how.
 Follow our five-step process from profile to interview and you’ll never have to worry if your sourcing is up to snuff again.

 Aggregate Your Profiles

 When sourcing candidates, the first step is to find out where they congregate.
 Candidates know that 35% of employers are less likely to grant them an interview if they can’t find them online.
 So if someone wants a job at your company, they’ll most likely have a social media profile.
 Use recruiting analytics to collect all of this publicly available social data.
-With sourcing software, you can glean data on candidate job history, skills and other bits of information online.
+With sourcing software, you can glean data on candidate job history, skills, and other information online.
 Once you’ve aggregated them, your recruiting analytics will give you a better sense of your talent pool.

 Create Candidate Profiles

 Of course, all this wonderful data won’t illuminate much unless you take action.
 To get the most of the data, you need to create your own internal profiles for each candidate, and evaluate your talent based on various criteria, such as cultural fit (which 43% of employers value in a new hire) or personality (in customer-facing positions).

 Did a hire with every minimum and preferred qualification interview so poorly you never wanted to see them again?
 Make a note of it in your system to save you and your hiring team the hassle of having to evaluate them again in the next hiring cycle.
 You can also make profiles for potential candidates who just barely didn’t make the cut, setting the roots for your talent pipeline.
 During the next round of hiring, these candidates rise to the top and save you time on recruiting.